 nickel for batteries

-We know that nickel in batteries has been part of the battery for decades.
+Nickel in batteries is a component in batteries for decades.
 A battery has a cathode and an anode.
 The cathode and the anode (graphite) forms most of the battery.
 Nickel is a chemical element and a transition metal.
-It is mostly used for high-grade steel manufacturing, and increasingly so, in batteries.
+Most nickel use is as a component of high-grade steel manufacturing.
+Nickel increases energy density in batteries.
+Most industry experts forecast nickel-based lithium ion batteries will continue for decades.

-In batteries, the commonly known product is lithium but graphite is more of a battery.
-As well as Lithium, cobalt and nickel, manganese is often used as well.
-Before lithium-ion battery technology, nickel was used as the anode with a Fe cathode.
-Now graphite is used as the anode, and nickel used in the cathode.
+In batteries, the commonly known product is lithium but the reality is graphite is a higher percentage.
+Batteries are a mix of Lithium, cobalt and nickel and manganese.
+Prior to the use of lithium-ion in battery technology, nickel was the anode with a Fe cathode.
+Current lithium ion batteries have a graphite anode, and nickel cathode.

 Nickel Iron Battery or Edison Battery Working and Characteristics | Electrical4U